 For contributing models to tfhub.dev, a documentation in Markdown must be provided.
 For a full overview of the process of adding models to tfhub.dev see the contribute a model guide.

-Types of markdown documentation
+Types of Markdown documentation

-There are 3 types of markdown documentation used in tfhub.dev:
+There are 3 types of Markdown documentation used in tfhub.dev:

-- Publisher markdown - contains information about a publisher (learn more in the become a publisher guide).
+- Publisher Markdown - contains information about a publisher (learn more in the become a publisher guide).

-- Model markdown - contains information about a specific model. (learn more in the contribute a model guide).
+- Model Markdown - contains information about a specific model.

-- Collection markdown - contains information about a publisher-defined collection of models. (learn more in the create a collection guide).
+- Collection Markdown - contains information about a publisher-defined collection of models (learn more in the create a collection guide).